Isaiahfeldt/Chestnut/README.md

 <br>Chestnut tracks blocks by their exact position, not by what type of block is there.
 So if you break a tracked chest and replace it with a barrel (or anything else) in the same spot, the tracker will still be active and may respond to the new block.
 If a block is moved or removed entirely, the tracker will keep listening at that location until you delete or reassign it.

 **Q: Why does Chestnut let me target non-supported blocks like grass or ladders?**
 <br>Because Chestnut only binds to the exact XYZ location of the block you right-click, it doesn’t really care what the block is.
 This means you can use any block, even ones that won’t actually trigger events, as a placeholder.
 For example, you could set a tracker on a temporary block, remove it later, and then place something else there for tracking without re-running the command.

 **Q: I found a bunch of bugs! 🐛**
-<br>lol yeah… this is my first plugin :) i’m still figuring stuff out...
+<br>lol yeah… this is my first official attempt at making a plugin, and truthfuly first go at writing java/kotlin.
+I'm more of a python guy myself.